Quantum advantage in a unified scenario and secure detection of resources: Our task

 Next, we are interested to show that if Alice is allowed to send a qubit to Bob, then, not only the game can be won but they can also achieve a better success probability compared to the classical case.

 \begin{proposition} If Alice is allowed to send a qubit to Bob, then the goal of the task can be achieved, i.e., the game can be won. \end{proposition}

-\begin{proof} To prove the above, it is sufficient to provide an encoding and a decoding strategy via which the game can be won.
+\begin{proof} To prove the proposition, it is sufficient to provide an encoding and a decoding strategy via which the game can be won.
 Alice's encoding strategy is given as the following:

 These states together form the so-called {\it trine ensemble} (for details see Ref.~\cite{Barnett09} and references therein).
 For this encoding, Bob has to distinguish between two nonorthogonal states for all values of `$j$'.
 Corresponding optimal probabilities can be found through the Helstrom bound \cite{Helstrom76}.
 It is easy to see that for every `$j$' value the probability of success is greater than 1/2.
 Thus, the game can be won. \end{proof}